Katikistan/Notes/Networking.md

 ## Reliable data transfer
 ![[Pasted image 20240121160801.png]]
 TCP provides a reliable connection, which means that data sent using TCP is guaranteed to reach the receiver.
 In contrast, UDP does not guarantee that data will reach the receiver, and packets can be lost or delivered out of order.

+sequence number in TCP keeps track of the number of bytes sent, while the acknowledgement number informs the sender of the next expected sequence number

+The window size informs the sender of how many more bytes it can recieve before needing to wait.

+all tcp connections are really 2 one way connections and have their own sequence of bytes, therefore both need a sequence number.
 ![[Pasted image 20240121140150.png]]
 ## Flow control
 TCP uses flow control mechanisms to prevent the sender from overwhelming the receiver.
 UDP does not have flow control mechanisms, so the sender can potentially overwhelm the receiver.